vonkonow/SecSpell/README.md

 - No network requests or cloud services (unless AI Chat button is used)
 - Works completely offline with no tracking or analytics
 - Browser spell check disabled to prevent data leaks
-- XSS protection via HTML escaping
+- XSS protection via HTML escaping and DOM manipulation
+- Locale validation to prevent injection attacks

 **Important:**
 - ⚠️ **AI Chat** - Sends text to external servers (DuckDuckGo).
 Can be disabled in settings.